tonethar/IGM-330-Fall-2018/weekly/week-03A-notes.md

 Today we will:
 - review [HW-shape-viewer.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-shape-viewer.md) - an important concept is how to pass data *from* HTML elements *to* your JavaScript - there are several approaches that work - we will look at 3 of them:
   - `drawBox()`- pass color data by utilizing `e.target` or `this`
+    - BTW - arrow function don't bind their own `this`, it instead binds to its *lexical scope* (aka static scope)
   - `drawBox()`- pass color data inside an anonymous wrapper function
   - `drawBox()`- pass color data via an HTML5 custom data attributes:
     - we briefly covered HTML5 custom data attributes in IGM-230 - see [web-apps-6.md#section7](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-6.md#section7)